 DVT is characterized by unilateral swelling of the affected extremity and pain.
 Pain may be elicited by flexion of the foot (Homan’s sign) and palpation of the calf muscles (Pratt sign).
 PE is characterized by a sudden onset of chest pain and shortness of breath.
 In addition, patients may present with tachypnea with resultant respiratory alkalosis, tachycardia, and rarely with hypotension and hemodynamic instability due to acute right ventricular failure.
 The latter leads to acute right ventricular dilation with leftward displacement of the interventricular septum resulting in obliteration of the left ventricular cavity and consequently impaired cardiac output and hemodynamic shock.
 The acute dilation of the right ventricle compresses the ventricular wall with coronary compression increasing also the risk of an acute right ventricular infarct.
 The latter two mechanisms explain the hemodynamic compromise seen in cases of massive PE.
 Hypoxemia may also be present but normal oxygenation does not rule out the possibility of a PE.

 Clinical suspicion of DVT or PE must be confirmed with imaging studies.
 When suspicion exists for a DVT in the lower extremities, ultrasound Doppler is the initial test of choice.
 If the initial ultrasound is negative, serial further imaging at days 3 and 7 is recommended.
 Alternatively, the use of a sensitive D-dimer assay may be considered.
 If the assay is negative, no further workup is required.
-If the assay is positive, repeat imaging at days 3 and 7 is recommended.3 Elevated levels of D-dimer are physiologic during pregnancy and should not by themselves trigger extensive diagnostic workups.4 However, a negative D-dimer during pregnancy has a high negative ...
+If the assay is positive, repeat imaging at days 3 and 7 is recommended.3 Elevated levels of D-dimer are physiologic during pregnancy and should not by themselves trigger extensive diagnostic workups.4 However, a negative D-dimer during pregnancy has ...